Gunstro/megamvx/docs/01-overview.md

 - **Real-World Tech**: MDPs for messaging, CVBs for proximity rewards.

 ## Technical Foundation
-- Stack: React/Next.js + TypeScript + TailwindCSS + Supabase
+- Stack: Mobile PWA Bootstrap 5.
+Powered by Bootstrap 5.x with no jQuery dependency, written in Vanilla JS.
+However, we can still use jQuery if needed! + Supabase Database
 - PWA for offline/online functionality.
 - Integration points for DeFi/NFTs (e.g., Digital Deeds Registry).